OktayAlver/siberkapan/README.md

 **Multi-source corroboration:** An IP detected by multiple independent sources (e.g., both a honeypot and a FortiGate sensor from different organizations) receives a higher confidence score.
 Single-source detections are scored conservatively.

+### Malware Sample Handling

+SiberKapan's SSH honeypot captures malware samples that attackers attempt to download, without ever storing or executing them:

+- **SSRF protection:** The download URL's hostname is resolved and every returned address is validated as a public IP before any connection is made — private, loopback, link-local, and cloud-metadata addresses are rejected.
+The validated IP is connected to directly (not re-resolved), preventing DNS-rebinding bypass.
+- **No persistence:** The file is streamed, hashed (SHA256), and discarded — it is never written to disk and never executed.
+- **Bounded fetch:** 5MB size cap, 8-second timeout, maximum 3 redirects (each independently re-validated).
+- **Enrichment, not storage:** Captured hashes are checked against [MalwareBazaar](https://bazaar.abuse.ch) to identify known malware families, without SiberKapan ever hosting the file itself.

+---

 - **Standards:** STIX 2.1, TAXII 2.1, RSS/Atom, REST
 - **Integrations:** MISP, AbuseIPDB, AlienVault OTX, Spamhaus, Suricata, Wazuh